dcalderon/Wes-Points-Calculator-WebApp/README.rst

 I feel that my javascript is basic enough to understand alone.
 In addition I tried to document any points of confusion.

+You can preview the html by going `here <http://htmlpreview.github.com/?https://github.com/dcalderon/Wes-Points-Calculator-WebApp/blob/master/index.html>`_.
+Note that this does not include the necessary packages.
+So you will not have an ideal viewing experience.

 Files
 .....
 Even though it is terrible design, I threw everything together